lupyuen/lupyuen.github.io/src/rustsim.md

 Yep this means they can be __called from C Firmware__!

-And the BL602 Stub Functions will __emit simulation events__...
+And the BL602 Shim Functions will __emit simulation events__...
 Our C Firmware will work exactly like Rust Firmware!

 # Validate Calls to BL602 IoT SDK